 Leo said: "I am a Conservative because I believes in enterprise, self-reliance and hard work.
 I believe in a strong national defence, the sound management of our economy, and in public service and helping others.
 I am a patriot and believe the duty of politicians is to safeguard our sovereignty.

-I was delighted, and hugely honoured, to be elected to serve the constituents of Aldershot, Farnborough, Blackwater and Hawley as their Member of Parliament in June 2017."
+I was delighted, and hugely honoured, to be elected to serve the constituents of Aldershot, Farnborough, Blackwater and Hawley as their Member of Parliament in 2017 - and furthermore to be re-elected in 2019 with an increase majority.

 If you would like to raise an issue, please get in touch through his website.